Understanding Anticipatory Anxiety

 • Have A Support System.
 As human beings, we are hardwired to seek social support, and it's no different for those with anticipatory anxiety.
 You can try talking about your concerns with a trusted loved one.

 • Relax.
-Coping strategies that help you relax can keep anxiety at bay and might even work to defuse panic attacks.
+Coping techniques that help you relax can keep anxiety at bay and might even work to defuse panic attacks.
 Find relaxation techniques that work for you, whether they are practicing yoga, meditation, journaling, progressive muscle relaxation, or using deep breathing exercises.
 Anything that helps you stay in the present moment and mediates anticipatory processing, which occurs when we experience extreme apprehension, can reduce symptoms.
 It is also important to remember that not getting enough sleep can make anxiety worse.

 • Practice Gratitude.
 Practicing gratitude can retrain your brain away from anxious thoughts and negative input to focus instead on positive emotions and thoughts.
 Actively finding things to be grateful for and focusing on the positive might reduce the anxious thoughts and uncomfortable feelings that come with anticipatory anxiety.

 • Seek Professional Help.
-While the above tips might help, developing a plan to manage your symptoms and the intensity of your anxiety may require the help of a professional.
+While the above tips might help, developing a plan to manage your symptoms and the intensity of your anxiety may require the help of a mental healthcare professional.
 Cognitive behavioral therapy (CBT), exposure therapy, and panic-focused psychodynamic psychotherapy have proven beneficial in coping with and overcoming anticipatory anxiety.

 With CBT, a mental health professional helps you identify and change the thought processes and behaviors that are playing a role in your anxiety.
 Panic-focused psychodynamic psychotherapy involves a therapist working with you so that you become aware of unconscious conflicts and defense mechanisms that play a role in your anxiety.

-Therapy can be a direct, effective treatment for chronic anticipatory anxiety.
-Peer-reviewed studies have shown that online therapy is useful for reducing anxiety and a variety of other mental health conditions.
 Connecting with a mental health professional online means you have a chance to discuss your concerns in the comfort of your own space, on whatever device you choose.
 Set up your appointment at a time that works for you, and then communicate with your therapist via texting, email, voice chat, or video chat.
 Read below for some reviews of BetterHelp therapists, from people experiencing similar challenges.

 Getty/Luis Alvarez